Emily Ratajkowski Hits The Streets In Lingerie For A Reason

 A video posted by Emily Ratajkowski (@emrata) on

-The model turned actress was recently in the news for her nude Christmas cards.
+The model-turned-actress was recently in the news for her nude Christmas cards.
 Ratajkowski sent out the NSFW holiday cards that showed all of her private parts, explaining that she took the photos over the course of the year and said that “with everything going on in the world this year, [her] material gifts seemed to stop short at feeling special and full of love.”

 “I took these photos over the course of the year on my phone and a disposable camera in spaces that are important to me,” she told Vogue.
 “I’ve always been interested in the power of place and the idea of home and how it effects identity.
 These are sort of self-portraits in that way.
 They’re related to a series of collages I started in college around the same themes and aesthetics.”